dem1995/PCG-AdvanceWarsMap/README.md

 # PCG-AdvanceWarsMap
-A program for generating Advance Wars maps using markov mappings.
+A program for generating Advance Wars maps using Markov mappings.

 To generate levels, from the folder directory run python ./src/main.py.
 This will automatically populate ./LevelGenAW/GeneratedLevels with maps.